What do I need to register a business in Jamaica?

-And not only are you rewarding yourself, you are contributing to the Jamaican economy in multiple ways, including the direct provision of goods and services as well as employment.
+And not only are you rewarding yourself, but you are also contributing to the Jamaican economy in multiple ways, including the direct provision of goods and services as well as employment.

-However, there are som formalities that goes into running a business.
+However, there are some formalities that go into running a business.
 One such formality is registering the business.

-Here in Jamaica, the Companies Office of Jamaica (COJ) is responsible for the registration of business process.
+Here in Jamaica, the Companies Office of Jamaica (COJ) is responsible for the registration of business processes.

 Benefits of Registering A Business

-According to the Companies Office of Jamaica, registering a business gives the business legal status that makes it much easier to obtain Government and other contracts, opening bank accounts in the business’ name, getting loans and grants, establishes ownership of the name of your business and gives customers confidence.
+According to the Companies Office of Jamaica, registering a business gives the business legal status that makes it much easier to obtain Government and other contracts, open bank accounts in the business name, get loans and grants, establish ownership of the name of your business and give customers confidence.

-It must be noted if you’re a business owner operating a business without it being registered, then your operating the business illegally.
+It must be noted if you’re a business owner operating a business without it being registered, then you are operating the business illegally.

 Failing to register a business may result in your business being closed, you may be subject to lawsuits, you may be unlawful to advertise and you might not be able to obtain legal remedy.